MicahElliott/flowrist/README.md

 - `r` and `l` together on ring was breaking my wrist with the upward DSFBs.

-- Reaching far up for `w` didn't suit my hand.
+- `w` was tiring out pinky in that high-reach spot.

 Side note: I originally hated the `one` pattern, but ended up with it in Flowrist anyway, and decided that it was acceptable since I had a magic